-This Information Statement of the State of Connecticut (the "State") contains information through February 15, 2024 and includes the audited financial statements of the State for the fiscal year ended June 30, 2023 dated March 27, 2024 prepared using the guidance of Generally Accepted Accounting Principles in the United States ("GAAP") and as prescribed by the Government Accounting Standards Board ("GASB") and conforming changes.
+This Information Statement of the State of Connecticut (the "State") contains information through February 15, 2025 and is amended to include the State's audited financial statements of the State for the fiscal year ended June 30, 2024 dated March 27, 2025 prepared using the guidance of Generally Accepted Accounting Principles in the United States ("GAAP") and as prescribed by the Government Accounting Standards Board ("GASB") and conforming changes.
+Certain other information has been updated as of April 8, 2025 from the original filing of this Information Statement on February 26, 2025 with the Municipal Securities Rulemaking Board.
 The State expects to include this Information Statement in its Official Statements for securities offerings as a "Part II" and has numbered the pages accordingly.
-The State expects to update this Information Statement from time to time with supplementary information in connection with such offerings, but except as expressly noted all information is as of February 15, 2024.
-Such updates are expected to include certain interim financial information prepared on a statutory basis, but are not expected to include interim financial information prepared in accordance with GAAP.
+The State expects to update this Information Statement from time to time with supplementary information in connection with such offerings, but except as expressly noted all information is as of February 15, 2025.
+Such updates are expected to include certain interim financial information prepared on a statutory basis but are not expected to include interim financial information prepared in accordance with GAAP.

-Information of interest to investors may also be posted on the State's investor relations website at www.buyctbonds.com.
+Information of interest to investors may also be posted on the State's investor relations website at www.buyctbonds.gov.
 Reference to such website is presented herein for informational purposes only.
 Such website and the information or links contained therein are not incorporated herein.

-This Information Statement is updated as of July 23, 2024 to delete stale information for which new information has been provided and to add supplementary information in connection with the State's general obligation bond offerings.
-These updates are indicated by shading such information as exemplified by this paragraph.
-Information not highlighted continues to speak as of February 15, 2024.
+This Information Statement, as amended hereby, is updated as of April 23, 2025 to replace certain stale information with new information that has been provided and to add supplementary information in connection with the State's general obligation bond offerings.
+These updates will be indicated by shading such information as exemplified by this paragraph.
+Information not highlighted continues to speak as of February 15, 2025.